louwrentius/fio-plot/bench_fio/README.md

 							Target type, device, file, directory or rbd (Ceph) -P CEPH_POOL, --ceph-pool CEPH_POOL
 							Specify the Ceph pool in wich the target rbd image resides.
 	-s SIZE, --size SIZE  File size if target is a file.
+The value is passed straight to the fio --size parameter.
+See the Fio man page for supported syntax.
 If target is a directory, a file of the specified size is created per job
 	-o OUTPUT, --output OUTPUT
 							Output directory for .json and .log output.
 If a read/write mix is specified, separate directories for each mix will be created.
-	-j TEMPLATE, --template TEMPLATE
-							Fio job file in INI format.
-A file is already included and this parameter is only required if you create your own custom Fio job.
-(Default: ./fio-job- template.fio)
 	-b BLOCK_SIZE [BLOCK_SIZE ...], --block-size BLOCK_SIZE [BLOCK_SIZE ...]
 							Specify block size(s).
 (Default: ['4k']
 	--iodepth IODEPTH [IODEPTH ...]
 							Override default iodepth test series ([1, 2, 4, 8, 16, 32, 64]).
-Usage example: --iodepth 1 8 16
+Usage example: --iodepth 1 8
+							16
 	--numjobs NUMJOBS [NUMJOBS ...]
 							Override default number of jobs test series ([1, 2, 4, 8, 16, 32, 64]).
+Usage example:
-Usage example: --numjobs 1 8 16
+							--numjobs 1 8 16
 	--runtime RUNTIME     Override the default test runtime per benchmark(default: 60) -p, --precondition    With this option you can specify an SSD precondition workload prior to performing actualbenchmarks.
 If you don't precondition SSDs before running a benchmark, results may notreflect actual real-life performance under sustained load. (default: False).
 	--precondition-repeat
 							After every individual benchmark, the preconditioning run is executed (again).
+(Default:
-(Default: False).
+							False).
 	--precondition-template PRECONDITION_TEMPLATE
+							The Fio job template containing the precondition workload(default=/usr/local/lib/python3.10/dist-
+							packages/fio_plot-1.1.7-py3.10.egg/bench_fio/benchlib/../templates/precondition.fio
-							The Fio job template containing the precondition workload(default=precondition.fio -m MODE [MODE ...], --mode MODE [MODE ...]
+	-m MODE [MODE ...], --mode MODE [MODE ...]
-							List of I/O load tests to run (default: ['randread', 'randwrite']) --rwmixread RWMIXREAD [RWMIXREAD ...]
+							List of I/O load tests to run (default: ['randread']) --rwmixread RWMIXREAD [RWMIXREAD ...]
-							If a mix of read/writes is specified with --testmode, the ratio of reads vs. writes can be specified with this option. the parameter is an integer and represents the percentage of reads.
+							If a mix of read/writes is specified with --testmode, the ratio of reads vs. writes can be specified with this option.
+The parameter is an integer and represents the percentage of reads.
 A read/write mix of 75%/25% is specified as '75' (default: None).
 Multiple values can be specified and separate output directories will be created.
 This argument is only used if the benchmark is of type randrw.
 Otherwise this option is ignored.
 	-e ENGINE, --engine ENGINE
 							Select the ioengine to use, see fio --enghelp for an overview of supported engines.
 (Default: libaio).
 	--direct DIRECT       Use DIRECT I/O (default: 1) --loops LOOPS         Each individual benchmark is repeated x times (default: 1) --time-based          All benchmarks are time based, even if a test size is specifiedLookt at the Fio time based option for more information.(default: False).
-	--entire-device       The benchmark will keep running until all sectors are read or written to.(default: False).
+	--entire-device       The benchmark will keep running until all sectors are read or written to.
+Overrides runtime setting.(default: False).
 	--ss SS               Detect and exit on achieving steady state (spefial Fio feature, 'man fio' for more detials) (default: False)
 	--ss-dur SS_DUR       Steady state window (default: None) --ss-ramp SS_RAMP     Steady state ramp time (default: None) --extra-opts EXTRA_OPTS [EXTRA_OPTS ...]
 							Allows you to add extra options, for example, options that are specific to the selected ioengine.
 It can be any other Fio option.
-Example: --extra-opts norandommap=1 invalidate=0 You may also choose to add those options to the fio_template.fio file.
+Example: --extra-opts norandommap=1 invalidate=0 this can also be specified in the bench-fio ini file --invalidate INVALIDATE
-	--invalidate INVALIDATE
 							From the Fio manual: Invalidate buffer-cache for the file prior to starting I/O.(Default: 1) --quiet               The progresbar will be supressed.
 	--loginterval LOGINTERVAL
 							Interval that specifies how often stats are logged to the .log files.
-(Default: 1000) --dry-run             Simulates a benchmark, does everything except running Fio.
+(Default: 1000 --dry-run             Simulates a benchmark, does everything except running Fio.
-	--destructive         Enables benchmarks that write towards the device|file|directory (Default: False)
+	--destructive         Enables benchmarks that write towards the device|file|directory --remote REMOTE       Uses Fio client/server mechanism.
+Argument requires file with name host.list containing one host per line.
+(False).
+Usage example: --remote host.list --remote-checks       When Fio client/server is used, we run a preflight check if all hosts are up using a TCP port check before we run the benchmark.
+Otherwise some hosts start benchmarking until a down host times out, which may be undesirable.
+(False).
+	--remote-timeout REMOTE_TIMEOUT
+							When Fio client/server is used, we run a preflight check if all hosts are up using a TCP port check before we run the benchmark.
+Otherwise some hosts start benchmarking until a down host times out, which may be undesirable.
+(False).
+	--create              Create target files if they don't exist.
+This is the default for fio but not for bench_fio --parallel            Testing devices in parallel.
+The default for testing devices in sequential

 ### SSD Preconditioning